maxipago/sdk-php/README.md

 ## Installation and setup ##

-The library consists of the folling files:
+The library has been tested on **PHP 5.1.6 and up** and consists of the following files:

 ```
   /lib/